|

 | |

-Our Club's layout consists of two levels, with a total of approximately 2000
+Our club layout consists of two levels totaling approximately 2,000

-sq. ft. of viewable layout.
-The era we have chosen to model is that of the
+square feet of viewable layout.
+The timeframe we have chosen to model is the mid-1900's

-the areas on the layout represent sections in the Hazleton area and we have
+the areas on the layout represent sections of the greater Hazleton area, and we have

-tried to recreate them as close as we can.
-There are other areas however, which
+tried to recreate them as faithfully as we can.
+There are other areas, however, which

 breaker located in the small town of Drifton, Pa.
 The breaker was built by Phil